Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 XRT.
 An user compiled image does not have any physical path to directly interact with PCIe Bus.
 Compiled images do have access to device DDR.

-More information on xclbin can be found in :ref:`formats.rst`.
+More information on xclbin can be found in :doc:`formats.rst`.

 Xclbin Generation
 =================